Home - Book Preview

 CHAPTER ONE

-Right now I'm having losing a fight with my Mom.
-I am desperate to go to Ft.
-Worth Texas for the US Chess Open tournament.
-It starts on August 4th, and ends on the 12th.
-I wanted to go and win.
+Right now I'm losing a fight with my Mom.
+I am desperate to go to Fort Worth, Texas for the US Chess Open tournament.
+It starts on August 4th and ends on the 12th.
+I want to go and win.
 Winning is not the hard part.
 Five weeks ago I played 200 skilled chess players, 40 at a time, simultaneously.
 I won every game but one, and that was a draw with an internationally ranked chess grandmaster.

 "Mom, it's my only chance.
 If I don't go there is no telling where they will hold it next year.
-It's just Ft Worth, that's hardly far at all," I complained.
+It's just Fort Worth, that's hardly far at all," I complained.

 "If I find a way, can I go?"
 I asked.